TheVDIGuys/Windows_10_VDI_Optimize/README.md

  ## Full Instructions (for Windows 10 2004, OR Windows 10 1909)
  **NOTE** The PowerShell command to start the optimization tool is the same on 1909 or 2004
 1. Download to the reference device, in a folder (ex.
-C:\Optimize), the following file:
-'Win10_VirtualDesktop_Optimize.ps1'
-2. Download to the reference device, in a folder (ex.
-C:\Optimize), the following folders:
-'2004'
-'LGPO'
+C:\Optimize), this entire GitHub repository:</br>
-3. Start PowerShell elevated
+2. Start PowerShell elevated
-4. In PowerShell, change directory to the scripts folder (ex.
+3. In PowerShell, change directory to the scripts folder (ex.
 C:\Optimize)
-5. Run the following PowerShell commands:</br></br>
+4. Run the following PowerShell commands:</br></br>
         ``Set-ExecutionPolicy -ExecutionPolicy RemoteSigned``</br>
-        ``.\Win10_VirtualDesktop_Optimize.ps1 -WindowsVersion 2004 -Verbose``</br></br>
+        ``.\Win10_VirtualDesktop_Optimize.ps1 -WindowsVersion <Windows Version> -Verbose``</br></br>
-6. When complete, you should see a prompt to restart.
+5. When complete, you should see a prompt to restart.
 You do not have to restart right away.

 # IMPORTANT ISSUE (01/17/2020) (Resolved)
 IMPORTANT: There is a setting in the current LGPO files that should not be set by default.
 As of 1/17/10...